 - Reduce your risk of chemical exposure by wearing waterproof gloves, shoes and socks, long sleeves, long pants, goggles, and a face mask.

 - Pyrethrin-based insecticides are toxic to fish and other aquatic life.
 Remove an aquarium from the treatment area or seal it up before spraying.

 Because the bloodsucking insects are so small and such weak fliers, you can stop sand flies from feeding on you by creating a moderate breeze.
 Turn ceiling fans on high and set up table, box, window, and pedestal fans to increase air circulation throughout your house.

 Excluding Sand Flies

 You want to stop sand flies from getting in your house by sealing up all little cracks and gaps that allow entrance.
-Because the small pests can slip through standard 16-mesh screens, consider replacing window and door screens with those of 14-mesh or smaller.
+Because the small pests can slip through standard 16-mesh screens, consider replacing window and door screens with those of 14-mesh or smaller screens.
 Repair damaged screens immediately.

 Brick homes often have "weep holes" that allow sand flies to enter homes.
-You don't want to completely seal up those holes because they help stop condensation from accumulating inside of walls.
-The Texas Agricultural Extension Service suggests plugging up up weep holes with plastic or nylon scrubbing pads instead.
+You don't want to completely seal up those holes because they help stop condensation from accumulating inside walls.
+Plug up weep holes with plastic or nylon scrubbing pads instead.

 Cleaning Up Outside